dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Introduction.md

 Have you ever heard good stuff about unit testing and finally you want to learn about it?
 This is a place for you!

 Join me and I will guide you through basic theory of unit testing.
-I assume that you are a developer who knows how to  create Android applications but do not have any experience with automatic testing.
+I assume that you are a developer who knows how to  create Android applications but does not have any experience with automatic testing.

 ## What is a Unit Test